SAT Math Practice Drills — Free & Organized by Topic

 How much can I realistically improve my SAT Math score?

 That depends on where you’re starting and how much you practice, but meaningful improvement is absolutely achievable.
 In my experience tutoring students for over 20 years, score gains of 50–100 points are common with consistent, focused practice.
 Students who systematically identify their weak areas and drill them tend to improve the most.
 The students who stall are usually the ones who just take practice tests without reviewing their mistakes in depth.
-Use these drills to target your specific gaps, and read every explanation — even for questions you got right.
+Use these drills to target your specific gaps, and read every explanation, including the ones for questions you got right.

 Is SAT Math hard?

 The harder questions on SAT Math can be genuinely challenging, but the math itself rarely goes beyond Algebra II.
-What makes SAT Math difficult isn’t the complexity of the underlying concepts — it’s how questions are worded, the need to set problems up correctly, and the time pressure.
+What makes SAT Math difficult is how questions are worded, the need to set problems up correctly, and the time pressure, rather than the complexity of the underlying concepts.
 Students who struggle most on SAT Math often know the math perfectly well but rush through setups or misread what the question is asking.
 Slowing down, writing out your work, and reading carefully will get you further than studying new formulas.

 How should I use these free SAT Math drills?

-Pick a topic you want to work on, complete the drill without skipping questions, and then read every explanation — including for questions you answered correctly.
-The goal isn’t just to get answers right; it’s to understand why they’re right so you can apply that reasoning on test day.
+Pick a topic you want to work on, complete the drill without skipping questions, and then read every explanation, including for questions you answered correctly.
+The point is to understand why answers are right, since that’s the reasoning you’ll need on test day.
 Track which topics you’re missing most, and drill those areas more heavily.
 If you want comprehensive content review alongside the drills, Barron’s Digital SAT Study Guide Premium, 2026 covers every topic in depth with worked examples and full practice tests.